 The canning season is a busy time of the year.
 Preparing and storing canning jars so that they are ready to be refilled helps a lot.
-Yes, it eliminates a few steps of work during the cunning season.
+It eliminates a few steps of work during the cunning season.
 This can be done all throughout the winter as jars get emptied out, or beforehand in spring.

-Just giving the jars a quick rinse and pile them up somewhere out of sight is an option.
+Just giving the jars a quick rinse and piling them up somewhere out of sight is an option.
 But, after doing it for several years, we came to the conclusion that it doesn’t work well.

-You know how it goes, dust and even bugs get into the jars making it a not so appealing thing, yuck.
+You know how it goes, dust and even bugs get into the jars making it a not-so-appealing thing, yuck.
 There must be a better way… and there is.

-Do just need to be sterilized?
+Do jars need to be sterilized?

 In the past sterilizing jars was a very important step.
 Cleanliness is still important today, but sterilization might not be needed.

 All our recipes ask for at least 10 minutes of processing time.
-During that time the jars and the food in it are sterilized.
+During that time the jars and the food in them are sterilized.
 All it needs is that the jars are clean and dry.

 We can a lot of food, resulting in a lot of empty jars.
 First, they go into a kitchen cabinet shelf.
-This helps us not to deal with a single jar at the time.
+This helps us not to deal with a single jar at a time.